sbegaudeau/eef/_specifications/roadmap.md

   - model explorer ~> lack of context with the Eclipse Sirius bridge

 ###### Interpreters

+This work will be realized by the Sirius team.

 - new interpreter API in sirius
   - variables lifecycle (remove setVariables / unsetVariables)